oren/oren.github.io/articles/crystal/README.md

 # Crystal Programming Language

-[Crystal](https://crystal-lang.org/) is a programming language with the performance of Rust, syntax of Ruby, and concurrency model of Go.
+[Crystal](https://crystal-lang.org/) is a programming language with the performance close of Rust, syntax of Ruby, and concurrency model of Go.

 ## 1. Install
 For Ubuntu: